01

 Fast feedback loops

-Projects, tests, formatting, linting, profiling, and benchmarks are already part of the repo workflow.
+Projects, tests, formatting, linting, profiling, and benchmarks are already part of the core command surface.

 Command flow